Chapter 18. Upgrading an overcloud on a Red Hat OpenShift Container Platform cluster with director Operator (16.2 to 17.1)

 - You are using the latest version of OSPdO.

-- The overcloud nodes are up-to-date with the latest RHOSP 16.2 version.
+- The overcloud deployment is running RHOSP version 16.2.4 or later.
+If your overcloud deployment is running a RHOSP version that is earlier than 16.2.4, you must update the environment to the latest minor version of your current release.
 For information about how to perform a minor update, see Performing a minor update of the RHOSP overcloud with director Operator.

 You must update your director Operator (OSPdO) to the latest 17.1 version before performing the overcloud upgrade.
 To update OSPdO, you must first delete and reinstall the current OSPdO.
 To delete OSPdO, you delete the OSPdO subscription and CSV.